One that allows you to work together

 4. Okay we get it - but why do you offer a Separation Agreement as well - isn't a Consent Order enough on it's own?

-Well yes you could just have a Consent Order but I like the couples I work with to have a Separation Agreement too, for two reasons:
+Yes, you could go straight to a Consent Order - but I recommend a Separation Agreement first, for two reasons:

-However the fact that that spouse had signed a legally enforceable separation agreement meant that, had it come to it, the other spouse could have taken the Separation Agreement (properly agreed and signed) to court to have it enforced.
+Thankfully as the couple had signed a legally enforceable separation agreement, had it come to it, the other spouse could have gone to court to have it enforced.

 I know that dissolving your marriage is a stressful enough of a process without you having to worry about mounting legal fees...